Slaedr/FVENS/Readme.md

 Known Issues
 ------------
+- The HLLC flux implementation has roundoff error greater than machine epsilon.
-- GMRES solver does not work
+- GMRES solver does not work.
-- Viscous computations are currently unreliable
+- Spatially second-order viscous computations are currently unreliable.

 ---